lfsmoura/eth-address-to-cute/README.md

 ## Description

 This Chrome extension finds Ethereum addresses in webpages and converts them into cute words.
-For example, it replaces Ethereum addresses like `0xAbc123...` with something like `StarDark InMuse#🙃🙉😜😦🙂🙌😙😼03d353ef30d0792736e98da0`
+For example, it replaces Ethereum addresses like `0xAbc123...` with something like `YellowNear HappyRose#😾😃🙏😏😳😜😅😧`

 ## Features